-The Sport Programs Coordinator provides leadership and advisement to an intentional, diverse, recreational, and competitive sports program comprised of Intramural Sports and Sport Clubs.
-Sport Programs houses approximately 50 student organizations with over 1,500 sport club members and offers approximately 40 intramural sports programs with approximately 6,500 unique participants annually.
-The Coordinator actively supervises and mentors student employees and student leaders to create safe, inclusive, and accessible recreational environments for the University community.
-The primary purpose of the position is to provide support for the Senior Assistant Director of Sport Programs in the administration of Sport Programs through direct interaction with students to enhance their academic and learning experience outside of the classroom setting.
-The Coordinator manages student employees, creates leadership development opportunities, maintains and updates records, policies, and procedures, and provides facility and event management support to Campus Recreation.
-The position reports to the Senior Assistant Director of Sport Programs.
+The Expeditions Coordinator provides leadership and advisement to a diverse and comprehensive Expeditions program that offers approximately 30 programs serving more than 300 participants annually.
+The Coordinator actively supervises and mentors student employees and volunteers to create safe, inclusive, and accessible recreational environments for the University community.
+The primary purpose of the position is to develop, direct, and foster an experiential learning environment and to oversee and administer the Expedition program through direct interaction with students to enhance their academic and learning experience outside of the classroom setting.
+The position manages all Expeditions' student employees, creates leadership development opportunities, maintains and updates records, policies, procedures, and provides facility and event management support to Campus Recreation.
+The position also supports Climbing Programs through assisting with the administration of climbing programs, student trainings, climbing walls management, and collaborative events.
+The position reports to the Assistant Director of Climbing Programs for Campus Recreation.

 Education and Experience: